BitcoinCacheMachine/BitcoinCacheMachine/README.md

 ## How to contribute

 Users wanting to contribute to the project may submit pull requests for review.
+See [CONTRIBUTING.md](./CONTRIBUTING.md).
 Users wanting to contribute documentation can fork the BCM public website [here](https://github.com/BitcoinCacheMachine/bcmweb) and add blog posts in the `_posts` directory.
-A Keybase Team has been created for those wanting to discuss project ideas and coordinate.
-[Keybase Team for Bitcoin Cache Machine](https://keybase.io/team/btccachemachine)

 You can also donate to the development of BCM by sending Bitcoin (BTC) to the following address.